 Healthy Ageing

-Healthy Ageing, CrossFit and lifestyle
+Healthy Ageing, CrossFit and Lifestyle

 Founder and Head Coach

-What is healthy ageing?
+What is Healthy Ageing?

 Healthy Ageing means ageing healthy, happy and staying socially active as we grow older, thanks to a lifestyle that is well adjusted to the changing necessities that come with ageing.

-Why is healthy ageing important?
+Why is Healthy Ageing important?

 Although peers play a greater role in puberty than parents, and unhealthy habits can always emerge along the way, adolescents who have a healthy lifestyle from an early age and are encouraged to do so by their parents, are also more likely to maintain this at a later age.

-Healthy lifestyle
+Healthy lifestyle is prevention and cure

-The environment we live in and our lifestyle both influence the development of our health and the degree to which we age healthy.
-Living in a poor neighborhood with many fast-food restaurants, little safe options to go outside and lots of social problems, can negatively affect our physical and mental health and decrease our chance of ageing healthy.
+The environment we live in and our lifestyle both influence the development of health and the degree to which we age healthy.
+Living in a poor neighborhood with many fast-food restaurants, little safe options to go outside and lots of social problems, can negatively affect our physical and mental health and decrease the chance of ageing healthy.

-For example, the food we eat not only influences our physical condition, such as the condition of our heart and blood vessels, but also our mental condition.
+For example: The food we eat not only influences our physical condition, such as the condition of our heart and blood vessels, but also our mental health.
 Malnutrition such as a lack of vitamin D, is correlated to mental health issues.
-Also, a lack of exercise negatively affects our health and in order to stay physically and mentally fit throughout life, we need to exercise on a daily basis.(Read our article on the relation between your stool, your brain and healthy ageing)
+Also, a lack of exercise negatively affects our health and in order to stay physically and mentally fit throughout life, we need to exercise on a daily basis.
+Read more about the relation between your food, your brain and healthy ageing.

-Plus, it is simply not true!
+And, this simply not true!
 We are capable of doing great thing even at a very high age.
 At least, if we stay physically and mentally active, keep enjoying life and take good cate of ourselves.
-But maybe the most important aspect is your mindset.
-Believe in yourself and think:I can and I will!
-(Read and watch our articles on mental toughness).
+But maybe the most important aspect is mindset.
+Believe in yourself and think: I can and I will!
+Read more about Mental toughness.

 CrossFit rewrites the script of ageing